TheGoop/OperatingSystems/lab-03/README.md

 implementation utilizes a "dummy head" for the linked list head, so the head never changes.
-Since getting both the hash table entry pointer and linked list head is deterministic behavior and neither perform writes they do not need to be locked. get_list_entry on the other hand, can be nondeterministic because if a write to the linked list is happening at the same time as the read, the list entry returned is not clear.
+Since getting both the hash table entry pointer and linked list head is deterministic behavior and neither perform writes they do not need to be locked. get_list_entry on the other hand, can be nondeterministic because if there are two reads at the same time, they can be updated in different ways if the incoming key is the same.
 Therefore, our lock must start after getting the hash table and the linked list head, and before getting the list entry which is what is done.

 Since our unlock for the mutex must come after the writes to the linked list which are done at the end of the function, that is where the correct unlocking call for the mutex